Iceland Travel Information

 There are no specific health risks associated with travel to Iceland, and no vaccinations are necessary for entry.
-Medical care in the country is of high quality.
-Payment is usually expected in cash from visitors.
+Travellers should, as a precaution, be up-to-date on routine vaccinations before every trip, and should consider getting vaccinated for hepatitis A, hepatitis B and measles.
+Medical care in the country is of high quality and payment is usually expected in cash from visitors.
 Travel health insurance is highly recommended.
-A reciprocal agreement exists whereby British citizens are entitled to free emergency medical treatment provided they possess a European Health Insurance Card (EHIC).

 Service charges are included in bills and tipping is not expected in Iceland.

-Iceland is an extremely safe country to visit, the only threats being a low level of petty crime and rapidly changing weather conditions, which necessitate keeping a check if you are on the road.
+Iceland is an extremely safe country to visit.
+The only threats are a low level of petty crime and rapidly changing weather conditions, so travellers should keep an eye open if they are on the road.